Sign up and start the online curriculum any time.

 Get started now!

-Steve Morris is the Executive Director of OTBC.
+Steve Morris is the manager of the Westside Startup Funds 1, 2, 3, 4, 5 and 6.
+He is also Executive Director of OTBC.
 He is a veteran of three investor-funded start-ups and two business-unit startups inside larger companies, and has more than 25 years of management experience in the software, service, and semiconductor test industries at companies such as Hewlett Packard, Integrated Measurement Systems, Cadence Design Systems, Mentor Graphics, Credence Corporation and Teseda Corporation.
 With hands-on startup CEO/founder experience, he has a broad understanding of startup issues, and an excellent ability to explain even complex startup topics in clear, easy-to-understand way.
 At OTBC, he has helped hundreds of entrepreneurs start and grow companies, and has developed a large inventory of startup workshops and practical startup tools.
 He holds a B.A. in mathematics from Reed College and a Masters of Science degree from Carnegie-Mellon University Graduate School of Industrial Administration (now The Tepper School of Business).

 StartWhat is your Business Model?
 (3:48)